trec-dd/trec-dd-jig/README.md

   > cd trec-dd-jig
   > ./config/process_nyt.sh sample_doc/nyt_sample.tgz sample_doc/nyt_sample
   ```
-  The output dirctory will contain the following subdirectories:
+  The output directory will contain the following subdirectories:

-      - nyt_corpus: a directory that contains the original uncompressed New York Times dataset
+      - nyt_corpus: a directory that contains the uncompressed New York Times dataset
       - nyt_trectext: a directoty that contains the processed text in TRECTEXT format